 Ind As 115 was issued in Febuary 2015 and establishes a five step model to account for revenue arising from the contract with customrs.
 Under Ind AS 115 revenue is recognised at an amount that reflects the consideration to which an entity expects to be entitled in the exchange for transferring goods or servics to a customer.
-This standard will came into force from accounting period commencing on or after 1st April, 2018.
-The company has adopted the new standard on the required effective date.
-There is no material impact due to adoption of the same.
+The new revenue standard will supersede all current revenue recongnition requirements under Ind As.
+This standard will come into forse from accounting period commencing on or after 1st April, 2018.
+The company will adopt the new standard on the required effective date.
+During th current year, the Company is evaluating the requirements of the amendment and the effect on the financial statements is being evaluated